 As discussed, default tracking is best for default (non-redirected) WP feeds.
 For feeds that are redirected to a 3rd-party service such as FeedBurner, any of the other three tracking methods may be used, depending on your feed configuration.
 Custom tracking is recommended when delivering Full-text feeds, while Open tracking is recommended for Summary (or partial) feeds.
 Alternate tracking is an experimental method that may be used for other scenarios.

-Simple Feed Stats tracks the following data for each feed request:
+Simple Statistics for Feeds tracks the following data for each feed request:

 - Feed type

 - Requested URL